Undergraduate Certificate in Digital Technology

 The 15-credit certificate requires students to take entry-level courses in statistics, data manipulation, data visualization, ethics, and cybersecurity.
 Students who complete the certificate receive a digital badge that can be displayed on their resume; is shareable on social professional job sites such as LinkedIn; and will be noted on their transcript.

-The following requirements must be fulfilled: 15 credits, one taken from each of five areas.
+The following requirements must be fulfilled: 15 credits, with one course taken from each of the areas listed below.

 All courses must be taken at GW.
 No substitutions are allowed.
 Students must maintain a minimum GPA of 2.5 in the approved courses to receive the certificate.